I

 lectures under Benjamin Rush, Caspar Wistar, and Benjamin Smith Barton

-at the University of Pennsylvania.
+the University of Pennsylvania.
 Although his mentor Munson, was

 named professor of materia medica and botany, the title was largely

-honorary for Munson was over 80 years old .
+honorary for Munson was over 80 years old.
 From the beginning, Ives

 rather than Munson, taught the courses.
 Widely known for his knowledge